m-bo-one/ethereumd-proxy/README.rst

 ethereumd-proxy
 ===============

-Proxy server for Ethereum node using JSON-RPC interface.
+Proxy client-server for Ethereum node using JSON-RPC interface.

 Why?
 ----